AuezKemelov19940807/business-digital-card/README.md

  CockroachDB
 ```

-File uploads use a separate flow:
+File uploads use a separate direct-to-storage flow:

 ```text
 Client